Campus Climate Survey

 The NACCC survey is a validated survey instrument based on more than a decade of studies at colleges and universities across the country.
 It provides comparative data and recommendations, which will be helpful in gauging Emory's campus climate relative to other participating institutions.
 In addition to the NACCC survey and reports, interested institutions also can access other resources at the USC Race and Equity Center to improve their campus racial climate, including the USC Equity Institutes.

 Emory has requested unit-record data in addition to the NACCC survey report, but access to that level of detail is strictly limited.
 The details of this data sharing will be disclosed on the first web page you see upon clicking the unique link emailed to you.
-The unit-record data (without your name or email address) will be sent only to the Office of Institutional Research and Decision Support at Emory, whose director signed a statement of confidentiality legally guaranteeing that the unit-record data will not be shared with any individuals who are in a position to make or influence personnel decisions about individual subjects.
+The unit-record data (without your name or email address) was sent only to the Office of Institutional Research and Decision Support at Emory, whose director signed a statement of confidentiality legally guaranteeing that the unit-record data will not be shared with any individuals who are in a position to make or influence personnel decisions about individual subjects.
 Further, only aggregate data, with no cells smaller than five respondents, will be shared with broader audiences at Emory.

 There will be no direct impact of this survey on your role at Emory.
 The university will use the results to create action plans to improve the campus climate.